obravo-97/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 1st step , create a new Azure Virtual Machine.
 Name it something descriptive, such as osTicket-VM.
-Select Windows 10 Pro with 2 vCPUs, check the licensing confirmation box, and proceed with creating the VM.
+Select Windows 10 Enterprise with 2 vCPUs, check the licensing confirmation box, and proceed with creating the VM.

 <p>
 <img width="1915" height="872" alt="image" src="https://github.com/user-attachments/assets/d978c2f5-a127-4843-a296-b48597baade7" />